quarto-dev/quarto-r/tests/testthat/_snaps/quarto.md

       quarto_run(c("rend", "--quiet"))
     Condition
       Error:
+      !
+Error running quarto CLI from R.
+      Caused by error:
       x Error returned by quarto CLI.
       i Rerun with `quiet = FALSE` to see the full error message.
       Caused by error: